yukinogatari/Reverse-Engineering/Rose Twilight/README.md

 # Rose and the Old Castle of Twilight

-Mostly concerned with extracting data from [Rose and the Old Castle of Twilight](http://nippon1.jp/consumer/rose/), and will probably work with games that use similar formats, such as Yomawari.
+Mostly concerned with extracting data from [A Rose in the Twilight](http://nippon1.jp/consumer/rose/), and will probably work with games that use similar formats, such as Yomawari.

 `fad_ex.py` extracts and converts the graphics stored in .fad archives.

 ## Games Tested

-* Rose and the Old Castle of Twilight (Vita)
+* A Rose in the Twilight (JP, Vita)

 ## Notes